European, US Stocks Climb On Hopes Of Inflation Slowdown - UrduPoint

 "These have the potential to shift the narrative dramatically, and represent the next major possible turning point for equities," he said.

-In Asia on Monday, equities fell on growing expectations that US interest rates will go much higher and stay there for longer than previously thought.
+In Asia on Monday, equities fell amid nervousness over the week's economic data.

-Sentiment in Europe was also boosted by news that the eurozone economy was forecast to narrowly avoid recession this winter.
+But sentiment in Europe was boosted by news that the eurozone economy was forecast to narrowly avoid recession this winter.

-Inflation in the eurozone is also expected to slow more than previously forecast after the war sent oil and gas prices soaring last year.
+Inflation in the eurozone is also expected to slow more than previously anticipated, reflecting the benefit of more temperate winter weather that has enabled markets to avert a sharp spike in natural gas prices -- previously seen as a potential worry.

-Oil prices retreated Monday, having jumped more than two percent Friday in reaction to Russia's decision to slash output by 500,000 barrels per day.

-The move came after a Western price cap that was imposed on exports in retaliation for Moscow's war on Ukraine.